hmrc/pensions-scheme-migration/README.md

 # Pensions Scheme  Migration

-Back-end microservice to support the get legacy list of schemes and get legacy scheme details from TPSS, and Register scheme to ETMP.
+Back-end microservice to support the migration of legacy schemes and legacy scheme details from TPSS, and registration of legacy schemes to ETMP.
-// TODO: Elaboration on what Legacy list of schemes?

 API
 ---